endurantgames/RP_Find/README.md

 Total RP 3, MyRolePlay, etc --
 or can be run without any of those.

+## Current Status

+Since I no longer play World of Warcraft, this addon is no longer being maintained.
+Therefore I have converted this repository to a "public archive"

 ## To Do:

 - [ ] Localization strings